adamsilver/adamsilver.io-jekyll/_posts/2014-03-20-forms-with-multiple-submit-buttons-are-problematic.md

 description: Forms with multiple submit buttons have both UX problems and technical problems all of which is discussed in this article.
 ---

-Forms with multiple submit buttons are problematic for people who use a keyboard.
-The problem occurs due to the way forms work with regards to submission.
+Forms with multiple submit buttons are problematic for keyboard users because of the way submission works.
+When a user fills out a form, they can submit that form by pressing enter, even if the focus is within a field.

-When a user fills out a form, they can submit that form at any time by pressing enter, even if they are focussed on a text field.
-When there are multiple buttons, the form submits as if the first button was pressed.
+When there are multiple buttons, the form submits as if the *first* button was pressed.
+This is problematic because if there are multiple buttons it's impossible to know which of them the user intends to press.

-This isn't always desirable because the first button may not be considered the primary action of the form.
 For example, you might have an address form with a postcode look-up.

 <div class="image" style="max-width: 320px;margin: 0 auto;">
 	<figure>